The Perks of Being a Wallflower: Style and themes

-The idea of anonymous letters came from a real experience; during his senior year in high school, Chbosky wrote an anonymous letter to Stewart Stern about how Rebel Without a Cause had influenced him.
+The idea of anonymous letters came from a real experience: During his senior year in high school, Chbosky wrote an anonymous letter to Stewart Stern about how Rebel Without a Cause had influenced him.
 A year and a half later, Stern found Chbosky and became his mentor.
 By using a series of letters from Charlie to an anonymous character, Chbosky found "the most intimate way" to talk directly to the reader.
-He thought the letters would help him keep the story cohesive, "to convey the highs and lows of being young—one day, you're on top of the world and you've had the greatest of times.
-Then, three weeks later, you’re terribly depressed".
+He thought the letters would help him keep the story cohesive, "to convey the highs and lows of being young – one day, you're on top of the world and you've had the greatest of times.
+Then, three weeks later, you’re terribly depressed."

+Although read by all ages, The Perks of Being a Wallflower is intentionally targeted at a teenage audience.

 Critics have identified primary themes of teenage reality and nostalgia.
-According to David Edelstein of the New York Magazine, Chbosky captures the "feeling you belong when among friends, yet you'd soon be alone" and notes that "the pain of loss ... [is] almost as intense as the bliss ... it's nostalgia with an emphasis on nostos, pain [sic]."
-Marty Beckerman of Word Riot said that The Perks of Being a Wallflower connects with young people because its scenes are "so universal and happen to so many teenagers."
-Chbosky wanted to convey respect for teenagers, to "validate and respect and celebrate what [teenagers] are going through every day", and said the novel is for "anyone who's felt like an outcast."
+According to David Edelstein of the New York magazine, Chbosky captures the "feeling you belong when among friends, yet you'd soon be alone" and notes that "the pain of loss ... almost as intense as the bliss ... it's nostalgia with an emphasis on nostos, pain ."
+Marty Beckerman of Word Riot said that The Perks of Being a Wallflower connects with young people because its scenes are "so universal, and happen to so many teenagers."
+Chbosky wanted to convey respect for teenagers, to "validate and respect and celebrate what [teenagers] are going through every day," and said the novel is for "anyone who's felt like an outcast".